Access Disability Advocates

 At Access Disability Advocates, we know that first impressions matter and we are committed to helping you with the entire process from putting forth the best initial application possible to forcefully defending you on appeal.

-In most states the average case takes from 4 to 6 months before you receive an initial decision.
+In New York State, the average case takes from 4 to 6 months before you receive an initial decision.
 The process begins either by completing an online application or scheduling a phone or office appointment with the Social Security Administration.
 The most important information to have on hand is the last date that you worked, your work history for the last 15 years, and a list of all of the medical providers that have treated you for all conditions starting a year before you were unable to work.

 Once a claim has been denied at reconsideration, you have 60 days to file a request for hearing.
 You are expected to complete an HA-501 Request for Hearing and an SSA-3441 Disability Report Appeal which is similar to the Adult Disability Report that was completed at the start of your application.
 Fortunately, many appeals can be initiated online through the online services section of the Social Security Administration's website or our office would be happy to help file the appeal on your behalf.